 What is the Blue Economy?

-Much of our implementing and partnership work in Sustainable Fisheries is part of a broader inclusion in what is commonly called the “Blue Economy.”
+Much of our implementing and partnership work in sustainable fisheries, sustainable tourism development, and our most recent efforts in addressing plastics pollution, is inherently part of what is commonly called the “Blue Economy.”

-Since many of our published Insights and Impact Stories in the coming year will focus on pending completion of our Fish Right initiative in the Philippines, as well as a new five-year BER-Ikan initiative in Indonesia (both supported by USAID in robust partnerships), we wanted to offer readers a foundational understanding of what the Blue Economy is (how it is described) and what it often includes.
+Given our plans for published Insights and Impact Stories in the coming year focused on the progress and impact of this collective body of work, we wanted to offer readers a foundational understanding of what the Blue Economy is (how it is described) and what it often includes.

 What is the Blue Economy?